VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	-- entity armor groups (see lua_api.txt).
 If table, a list of armor groups like for entities.
 If number, set value of 'fleshy' armor group only.
 Note: The 'immortal=1' armor group will automatically be added since this mod handles health and damage manually.
 Default: 100 (mob will take full dmg from 'fleshy' hits)

 	passive = false,
-	--when false allows animals to defend themselves when hit, otherwise they amble onwards.
+	--if true disables standard behaviour of attacking players (and npcs - depending on 'attack_npcs') on sight for mob 'type' "monster", disables processing of the 'specific_attack' table unless aggroed for all mobs, and even prevents retaliation against direct attacks unless overriden by 'retaliates'. 'group_attack' processing is not affected by 'passive' (bug or feature?).

 	retaliates = false,
-	-- if true this mob will retaliate against attacks.
+	-- if true this mob will retaliate against direct attacks even if 'passive' is set to true.

 	walk_velocity = 4,
 	-- is the speed that your mob can walk around.